-Address Verification returns country ISO3 codes for countries that are no longer supported.
-For example, Soviet Union (SUN) or the Netherlands Antilles (ANT).
+Address Verification returns country ISO3 codes for countries that are no longer supported, such as the Soviet Union (SUN) or the Netherlands Antilles (ANT).

-The CountryISO3 field remains empty if Address Verification does not recognize a country when it verifies an address in process modes other than the country recognition mode.
+The CountryISO3 field remains empty if Address Verification does not recognize a country in any mode other than country recognition mode.